shixiao/cs426-spring2023-labs/lab1/lab1.md

 ```

 You should see some fake user info and recommended movies printed out.
 Include the name of the
-user picked for you as well as the top recommended video in your `discussions.txt` under heading **A6**.
+user picked for you as well as the top recommended video in your `discussions.md` under heading **A6**.

 `frontend.go` also includes tests for two hardcoded UserIds and results, which you can use to verify your implementation.